HebaKassem/Company22_UserManagement/readme.md

 run in the terminal....
 composer install

+# Laravel, Docker, API are used

-User management functions -The user should be able to sign up to the system and fill applications.
+# User management functions -The user should be able to sign up to the system and fill applications.

+## rest of info is in the Final_API_Specification file.